 I expect God to despise my weakness, because He is so strong.
 I want to be like Him, to make Him proud by taking care of myself.
 But again and again, God reminds me that He never intended for me to take care of myself.
 I am nothing without Him.
 That will never change.
 Whenever I have the courage to admit how much I need Him, His love rushes in, and I realize that this was all God wanted all along––to be let in.

 In my vulnerability, He is my Protector.
 When I am lost, He finds me.
 And to my weariness, He brings rest.
 In my helplessness God draws near and whispers, I love being with you.

 In the Deep

 In the times of deepest pain, we learn how deep God’s love goes.
 And we are made deeper in Him.

 I used to tell myself that my past struggles weren’t me.
 I was joyful, hopeful, and strong, not sorrowful, doubting, or weak.
 I was victorious, not needy!
 To admit otherwise seemed like defeat.
 But we can be both: broken and victorious, needy and strong.
 In fact, that duality is one of the most beautiful mysteries of God’s work in us.

 Freedom is certainly something to celebrate, and victory can be real in Christ.
 We can find wholeness that is truly miraculous.
 But to forget the dark times would be a mistake.
 And to think our suffering in this life is finished would be short-sighted.

 I’m thankful now for the darkness, for the loneliness, for the fears I’ve wrestled with, for the pain I still carry––because they have made me who I am.
 The very things I’ve despised in myself, the very moments I’ve striven to forget, are what God has used to make me like Him.
-To show me the length of His patience, the reach of His power, and the depth of His love.
-They are what has made me close to Him.
-Because I needed Him, and I cried out to Him, and He came to me.
+To show me the length of His patience, the reach of His power, and the depths of His love.
+They are what has brought me close to God.
+Because I needed God, and I cried out to Him, and He came to me.